justsmoke/PyCompl/README.md

 PyCompl
 ======
-Usage:
+<b>Introduction</b>

+This plugin provides automatic completion on method names

+contained in the '__builtin__' module and modules imported in your python script

+<b>Usage</b>

-Put file python_Compl.vim in directory ~/.vim/after/ftplugin/
+Copy file python_Compl.vim to directory '~/.vim/after/ftplugin/'

-Add line 'filetype plugin on' to your ~/.vimrc configuration file
+And make sure your '~/.vimrc' file contains line 'filetype plugin on'

-Enjoy it!